tiagozip/watchtower/README.md

 # watchtower

-Powerful, privacy-friendly & open-source Discord security bot that doesn't suck and runs in the background.
+open-source Discord moderation bot that actually doesn't suck—powerful, privacy-friendly, and stays out of your way

 ## features